ub-os/puck/puck/Resources/Private/JavaScript/_jcores/README.md

 ```
 will create an instance of the `Dropdown` and `FilterList` aspects on the element.

-When an element is removed from the DOM, the `disconnect()` method is called on all its aspects.
+When an element is removed from the DOM, the `disconnected()` method is called on all its aspects.

-If the element is added back to the DOM, the `connect()` methods will be called again.
+If the element is added back to the DOM, the `connected()` methods will be called again.

-Additionally, if the `data-connect` attribute is changed or removed, all aspects are disconnected, destroyed and, where appropriate, newly initialized and connected.
+Additionally, if the `data-connect` attribute is changed or removed, new aspects are instantiated and connected, or existing aspects are disconnected.

 ### Attributes